Founder & Lead Editor

 Style and Versatility

 Aesthetically, the Rebel v5 is a looker.
-It’s moved away from the chaotic branding of the past to a cleaner, faster look.
-You’ll see it in colorways like "Urgent Red" that scream speed.
+It moves away from the chaotic branding of the past and leans into a cleaner, faster look.
+You'll see it in colorways like "Urgent Red" that scream speed.

 Ideally, this is your "Swiss Army Knife" shoe.
 It's perfect for: